U.S. advances plan to protect Nevada flower near lithium project - NewsBreak

 The ongoing review has not stopped financing efforts or scared off potential customers, though.

-That deal came after South Korean battery maker Ecopro Co Ltd (247540.KQ)agreed in June to buy roughly a third of the project's planned annual output of 7,000 tonnes of lithium.
+That deal came after South Korean battery maker Ecopro Co Ltd agreed in June to buy roughly a third of the project’s planned annual output of 7,000 tonnes of lithium.